 4.4 Exemptions to supervision panel requirements can only be granted by the Research Degrees Committee, or the Chairperson acting on behalf of the Committee.
 The Graduate Research Office will maintain a record of granted exemptions on the relevant candidate record.

 4.5 Supervisors must advise the relevant Head of School of any perceivable conflict of interest between themselves and the candidate or other members of the supervision panel.
 Supervisors must not engage in supervision of candidates with whom they have a close personal relationship.

 4.6 The relevant Head of School is required to approve any change of supervisor.
 If the principal supervisor leaves the university, the Head of School has responsibility for ensuring continuity of appropriate supervisory expertise is maintained throughout candidature.

-4.6.1 If the principal supervisor is absent from the university for a period in excess of 4 weeks, the principal supervisor and relevant Head of School organise alternative supervisory arrangements for the period of absence (which must be reported to Office of Research) that ensures the student is not disadvantaged in progressing in their degree.
+4.6.1 If the principal supervisor is absent from the university for a period in excess of 4 weeks, the principal supervisor and relevant Head of School organise alternative supervisory arrangements for the period of absence (which must be reported to Graduate Research Office) that ensures the student is not disadvantaged in progressing in their degree.

 4.7 PPR supervisors will give proper recognition of the workload required for supervisors to carry out their duties, taking overall workload into account.
 Supervisory loads will be monitored by the relevant PPR supervisors and by the supervisors themselves.
 The ratio must be low enough for effective intellectual interaction.
 A supervisor whose other duties have not been reduced (for example teaching, administrative duties) should not normally be permitted to have a total supervisory load greater than the equivalent of five full-time candidates.